 The hotel features spacious and comfortable rooms, a pool for you to cool off after a sunny day and yes, a truly wonderful buffet breakfast to fill up your energies.
 Be sure to try the traditional chocolate caliente (hot chocolate) yo!!!

 You can make a booking for this and more properties via our Booking.com Affiliate Link of Wonders!
 Same price for you and a small pocket money commission for this website of yours.
 Sweet deal, uh?

 I hope you have enjoyed this article about the Petrified Waterfalls of Hierve el Agua.
 Don’t forget to subscribe in order to get more awesome updates and tips straight to your e-mail!

-Do you love nature?
 Have you ever visited Hierve el Agua?
 Would you like to?
+What are some of your favorite things to do and see in Hierve el Agua?
 Share your thoughts and let me know what you think?

 Until next time, my friends!!!